 The more money you plan on investing, and the longer you invest it, the higher the interest rate you’ll receive when you apply for your term deposit.
 This is why they’re a great way to set aside a fixed amount for a lengthier period of time, as you’re able to guarantee your return for a big future purchase or those post-work retirement years when you’ll need it the most.

 Savings accounts don’t offer a guaranteed return on the money you save.
 Instead, they operate on a ‘standard variable rate’, which means the interest you earn depends on the national or institution's rate at the time.

 In return, when your savings account earns interest it’s paid monthly, rather than quarterly or annually as with term deposits.
 So as long as the funds in your account remain untouched, you’ll earn compound interest.

-When you combine this with competitive rates, easy access to your funds, and the ability to top up your account at will, a Savings account remains the perfect way to save for the short or medium term while ensuring you have immediate access to your money if and when you need it most.
+When you combine this with competitive rates, easy access to your funds, and the ability to top up your account at will, a Savings account remains the perfect way to save for the immediate future while ensuring you have immediate access to your money if and when you need it most.

 3. Bumping up your savings

 Are you hoping to add to your savings over time?
-In this case, Term deposits aren’t required - or able - to make any additional payments or investments.
+In this case, you're not required - or able - to make any additional payments.
 Instead, you simply deposit your funds into the account, sit back, and let your money do the work for you.

-With nothing to add or to take out of the account for the life of the term, you can skip the costly mandatory additions of some Savings accounts, cut down on the paperwork, and cut out the stress when it comes to saving for your future.
+With nothing to add or to take out of the account, you can skip the costly mandatory additions of some Savings accounts, cut down on the paperwork, and cut out the stress when it comes to saving for your future.